-Dolly Roberts, Founder & President of DBR Marketing, said that while Mr. Thomas is a legend in the industry, his humanity is also renowned.
+Dolly Roberts, Founder & President of DBR Marketing, said that while Mr. Thomas was a legend in the industry, his humanity was also renowned.

 Peter works everyday and has dedicated himself to improving the community through charitable work with Stella.
 Mr. Thomas also is a devoted veteran, serving as a board member for the National D-Day Memorial Foundation, contributing to the MIA Society and Veterans Council, and organizing the 50th Anniversary Veterans of Naples Parade.

-“Peter Thomas is a man of exceptional quality, character, and conviction,” said Dr. William McIntosh, President of the National.
-D-Day Memorial Foundation.
-“Mr. Thomas’ sustained, faithful service to the National D-Day Memorial and the Foundation has been unstinting.
+“Peter Thomas was a man of exceptional quality, character, and conviction,” said Dr. William McIntosh, President of the National D-Day Memorial Foundation.
+“Mr. Thomas’ sustained, faithful service to the National D-Day Memorial and the Foundation waw unstinting.
 It reflects both the patriotism and the generosity of spirit that inform Peter’s life.”

 Watch Peter’s 2013 Memorial Day Speech at the World War II Memorial in Washington, DC

 Read a letter announcing Peter being named “Chevalier” of the Legion of Honor.